CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ~~~~

 (We must specify the complete path to the data instead of the `webuse` shorthand of just the data name.
 Of course, with real data that you locally
-have on your computer, you follow the [working directory](basics.html#working-directory) rules; if the file exists in your working directory you just
+have on your computer, you follow the [working directory][working directory] rules; if the file exists in your working directory you just give the
-give the name, otherwise give the complete path.
+name, otherwise give the complete path.
 I obtained that path by visiting the Stata data website and finding the link to "odd".)

 Note that the "number" variable, which exists in both data sets, has complete data, while "even" and "odd" both have missing data as expected.
 The
 `using` part of the command is where the term the "using data" comes from.